mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

   ```

   > Note: The `selectedMenu` variant will no longer vertically align the selected item with the anchor.

-  You can use the [`use-transitionprops` codemod](https://github.com/mui-org/material-ui/tree/HEAD/packages/material-ui-codemod#use-transitionprops) for automatic migration.

 - Change the default value of `anchorOrigin.vertical` to follow the Material Design guidelines.
 The menu now displays below the anchor instead of on top of it.
   You can restore the previous behavior with: